-The TIC conducted four quarterly meetings during 2021.
-They discussed a variety of important title insurance topics including, but not limited to, closing protection letters, unauthorized insurance business, and wire fraud.
+The TIC conducted four quarterly meetings throughout 2022.
+They discussed a variety of important title insurance topics including, but not limited to, closing protection letters, unauthorized insurance business, attorney opinion letters, affiliated business arrangements and servicing relationships and fraud trends in the title insurance industry.
+The TIC did not recommend any specific consumer protections this year.

-TIC meeting agendas, minutes and all correspondence between the Division and the TIC are posted on the Division of Insurance web page at DORA.Colorado.gov/insurance.
+TIC meeting agendas, minutes and all correspondence between the Division and the TIC are posted on the Division of Insurance web page at DORA.
+Colorado.gov/insurance.